 - Drain and transfer the edible stem to a large bowl.
 Add the rice wine vinegar, chopped scallion, ½ tsp of sugar and sesame seeds.
 Toss and mix well.
 Add salt to taste.

 Baked Renkon Chips

 A healthy snack that makes a good substitute for potatoes chips.
-Experiment different spices and create your own flavour of chips!
-Alternatively, enjoy them with a gochujang mayo or guacamole dip.
+Experiment with different spices and create your own flavour of chips!
+Alternatively, enjoy these lotus root chips with a gochujang mayo or guacamole dip.
 This snack can be made in the oven or an air fryer.

 - 200g of the edible stem, peeled and sliced ⅛ inch thick